fire2a/qgis-pan-europeo/docs/README.md

 </div>

 ## How to use
-1. Open QGIS
+1. Setup QGIS Project
-    - optional: setup any CRS in meters like EPSG:3857, preferably the same SRC as your raster layers.
+    a. setup the project CRS to EPSG:3857, the same SRC as your raster layers.
-    - optional: open the log panel (View > Panels > Log Messages) to read the plugin's progress on the "PanEuropeo" tab.
+    b.
+[Optional] open the log panel (View > Panels > Log Messages) to read the plugin's progress on the "PanEuropeo" tab.
 2. Load a set of raster layers.
 Layers must be local and written to disk.
 3. [Optional] Load a Polygon containing the study area.
+4. Save the project.
+5. Click on the "Pan European" plugin icon.
-4. [Optional] Select a polygon feature to define the area of study (else the visible area will be used).
+6. [Optional] Select a polygon feature to define the area of study (else the visible area will be used).
-3. Click on the "Pan European" plugin icon.
-4. Configure for each layer/row (see details [below](#raster-configuration))
+7. Configure for each layer/row (see details [below](#raster-configuration))
-5. Configure target raster creation (only for advanced options mode).
+8. [Optional] Configure target raster creation (only for advanced options mode).
    a.
 Filename: name and place where you will save the resulting layer (prioritization).
 If it is empty a temporary file will be generated.
    b.
 NoDataValue: Value to be used for pixels with no data.
-If it is empty...
    c.
 DataType: Data Type to be used for the resulting layer (prioritization).
-7. Buttons:
+9. Buttons:
 ```
+Help: Open this user manual.
 Reset: to clear the dialog, load another set of layers.
+Apply: redistributes the weights values so that they add up to 100
 Cancel: to close the dialog and do nothing.
 Ok: to calculate and get the results (priorization).
 ```